Twelve Kitchen Items You Really Need to Throw Away

 You might notice all of these photos were taken in the kitchen at our beach house.
 And yes, I am guilty of having all 12 items mentioned here in our kitchen!

-Holding on to these items can not only waste space but also affect your cooking and the cleanliness of your home.
+Holding on to these items can not only waste space but also affect your cooking and your home’s cleanliness.

 Here’s a list of 12 kitchen items you probably need to toss—and why it’s time to let them go.